 Neurological exams are typically conducted during a routine physical exam, following any type of trauma, to measure the progression of a disease or other related symptoms occurring in your body.
 The types of procedures conducted depends on the symptoms you have.
 Typically, the least invasive are conducted first to rule out the most common issues.
-We have the area’s most highly recommended specialists on our staff at AICA Orthopedics who are equipped, experienced, and more than capable of diagnosing any brain and neurological issues you may be facing.
+We have Atlanta’s most highly recommended orthopedic doctors and specialists on our staff at AICA Orthopedics who are equipped, experienced, and more than capable of diagnosing any brain and neurological issues you may be facing.

 Brain and neurological testing is incredibly important for many people, and here at AICA Orthopedics, our specialists are incredibly thorough when performing complete neurological exams.
 We utilize seven different components as we go through a multitude of tests to evaluate your neurological health and function.

 After your doctor completes your neurological test, he or she will analyze and interpret the results.
 If a diagnosis or reevaluation of a prior diagnosis is next, you will meet with your doctor to discuss it.
 If your testing was done as a progress report of a disease, you will learn about the next steps to take to improve your health and nervous system function.